Tadeusz Maria Rostworowski

-Tadeusz Maria Rostworowski (21 March 1860 – 23 August 1928) was a Polish architect and painter.
+Tadeusz Maria Rostworowski (21 March 1860 – 23 August 1928) was a Polish architect and painter, mostly active in Lithuania from Tsar Alexander III's reign through the Second Rzeczpospolita days.

 Early life and education

 He was born on 21 March 1860 in Kowalewszczyzna, Congress Poland.
 After completing gymnasium in Warsaw, he entered the Academy of Fine Arts in Saint Petersburg, where he earned a diploma in architecture in 1885.
 He was taught by Alfred Parland and Vasil Kennel.
 He furthered his studies in Kraków, Munich and Paris.